digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 ===========

 :ref:`Horizontal scalability <horizontal-scalability-domain-req>`
-   Adding a sequencer to a synchronizer is simply a matter of creating a new Fabric user and a new sequencer application with that configuration.
+   Adding a sequencer to a sync domain is simply a matter of creating a new Fabric user and a new sequencer application with that configuration.
    A new Fabric organization and more Fabric peers could also be created, but this is optional.
    The setup scales horizontally as well as a Fabric ledger, which means performance